harrisonmalone/babel-webpack-react/README.md

-## Webpack, Babel and React Project ✅
+# Webpack, Babel and React Project

+## Specs

-This is a basic config to create a React App.
+This is a basic Webpack and Babel config to show how create-react-app kind of works.

 I'll teach this in class.